A newly manufactured batch of Source 4 LED fixtures doesn't fully match existing fixtures

 It should be noted that there has only been one active change to the hardware of a Source Four LED Series 2 Lustr since its release in 2014 and that was a change of the primary optic from polycarbonate to glass.
 This change also required a different layout of the LED array although the LEDs themselves did not change.
 These changes had no visible effect on the output of the fixtures.
 The change to a glass optic was done to avoid yellowing of the plastic over the indigo LEDs that could occur in very rare instances in which the fixture is used for prolonged periods of time. (ie architectural installations) If a customer believes that they might have yellowing of the primary optic, they should contact technical support for a warranty repair.
 Other instances of inconsistency in Direct mode are related to the issues above.

 ETC released v1.8.1 which introduced a calibrated direct mode.
 This will allow Source Four LED series 2 fixtures to color match each other while in direct mode.
 This software can be loaded onto any Source Four LED or Desire fixture, but the calibrated direct mode only applies to Source Four LED Series 2 fixtures.
 This only matches for color, there still may be intensity variations which will need to be adjusted manually.

 - Use your fixtures in one of the calibrated modes

-- If using Direct, set levels for each fixture individually and create color palettes
+- If using Direct in v1.8.0 or lower, set levels for each fixture individually and create color palettes